SphericalSilver/Twitter-Sentiment-Analysis---ICC-2019-games-in-Singapore-/README.md

 ![icc tweet viz](https://i.gyazo.com/8657d3cc02512c5fe93f208d09dbe89e.png)

-We see above that in the `manu_tweets` dataframe, the Twitter apps for Android and iPhone account for the most tweets. **What's interesting to note is that most of the time a tweet occurs on a mobile app, it is a retweet much more often than not.** On web clients, users are more likely to post original tweets, rather than re-tweet.
+We see above that in the `manu_tweets` dataframe, the Twitter apps for Android and iPhone account for the most tweets. **What's interesting to note is that most of the time a tweet occurs on a mobile app, it is a retweet much more often than an original tweet.** On web clients, users are more likely to post original tweets, rather than re-tweet.

 For the `icc_tweets` dataframe, the biggest thing that stands out is that compared to the #ManUTD hashtag, the #ICC2019 hashtag has a significantly higher proportion of re-tweets than original tweets.